Rinaldo di Calvi

-Born in Calvi dell'Umbria, he learned the craft from his father, Pancrazio Jacobetti.
-His works are influenced by the painter Lo Spagna.
-Documents show he painted a gonfalone for the city of Foglia.
+Documents show he painted a gonfalone (banner) for the city of Foglia.
 In 1521, he painted an altarpiece for the chapel of Sant'Antonio di Padova for the Convent of San Bernardo.
 In 1523, he painted for the church of Santa Maria delle Grazie in Calvi, where he met the painter Benvenuto da Vasciano.
 He is best known for his large altarpiece of the Coronation of the Virgin for the sacristy of the church of San Nicolo in Stroncone (Terni).

-He likely died from the plague circa 1528.
+He took the contract to paint the altarpiece on 14 July 1521.
+The altarpiece is considered very similar to the one in Magliano Sabina.
+Both altarpieces may have been inspired by the 1516 Coronation painted by Vincenzo Tamagni in Arrone, but the most likely source of inspiration was the 1486 Coronation painted by Domenico Ghirlandaio in Narni.
+Rinaldo's Coronation shows an influence of Raphael, transmitted through his teacher Lo Spagna.